hpc2n/selecting-modules/docs/toolchains.md

 === "NSC (Tetralith)"

-    Note that unlike most clusters, on Tetralith, users must load a module of the form `buildtool-easybuild/X.X.X-hpcXXXXXXXXX` before loading any of the toolchains below.
+    Note that unlike most clusters, on Tetralith, users must load a module of the form `buildtool-easybuild/<version>` before loading any of the toolchains below.
-    (putting this up here temporarily to see if compilation is affected)
+    After loading that prerequisite, users should check the available toolchains with `ml avail <toolchain>` instead of `ml spider <toolchain>`.

     **GCC Compiler Toolchains**

        * **GCC**: GCC compiler only